defenxor/dsiem/docs/dsiem_plugin.md

   }
 }
 ```
 Using the above config, `dpluger` will gather uniq entries in `signature` field of `mcafee-nsp-*` index, and generate entries for `plugin_sid` field based that.
-The following shows an excerpt of the relevant part of the generated Logstash config file for this:
+The following shows an excerpt of the relevant part of the generated Logstash config file that does this:

 ```yaml
 translate {